spotorm/spot2/README.md

 $posts = $posts->all()->with('comments');
 ```

-Multiple relations can also be eager-loaded using an array:
+Multiple relations can be eager-loaded using an array:
 ```php
 $posts = $posts->all()->with(['comments', 'tags']);
 ```